Spring Break Shake & Rock Jam Camp

 2. WHAT IS THE SIZE OF THE CLASS?

-If the dance class has fewer students in it, each child will receive more personalized attention, learn more and have more fun.
+When a dance class has fewer students in it, each child receives more personalized attention, learns more and has more fun.
 With younger students it is easier for a teacher to maintain control over the class and make sure each student understands the concepts and instructions.
 Our smaller class sizes make sure that no fundamental concepts are being missed.
 A smaller class also allows our teachers to ensure that students are not developing bad habits or improper technique.
-Classes for 6yrs and up max at 12 students p/class; and Preschool classes for ages 3-5yrs, and Kindergarten classes for 4-5yrs max at 8 students.
+All our dance classes max at 12 students per class.
+Angelina Ballerina Classes & Mini Jazz/Hip Hop Classes are taught by a Lead Teacher and an Assistant when those classes have more than 6 students.

 3. HOW MUCH ARE SHOWS & COSTUMES?

 Our recital is held at the Wendy Williamson Auditorium at UAA in May.
-Tickets for the recital will range in price between $10-$12 for adults; students 12yrs & under are free.
-Tickets may be purchased from the front desk a few weeks before the performance.
+Tickets for the recital are $10 when purchased before the performance at the front desk and $15 purchased the day of at the door.
+Students 12yrs & under are free.

 4. HOW LONG IS A DANCE CLASS?

-Dance classes for ages 6yrs and older will include 50-55 minutes of instruction.
-Preschool Movement (3-4yrs) & Kindergarten Dance classes (4-5yrs) include 35-40 minutes of instruction.
-Angelina Ballerina Ballet classes (3-4yrs & 4½-5yrs) have approximately 25 minutes of instruction.
+Dance classes for ages 6yrs and older will include 50-55 minutes of instruction and Kindergarten Dance classes (5-6yrs) include 35-40 minutes of instruction.
+Angelina Ballerina Ballet (3-5yrs) & Mini Jazz/Hip Hop (3-5yrs) classes have approximately 25 minutes of instruction.
 All dance classes use the last 5-10 minutes for winding down, changing shoes & exiting the dance studio before the next class begins.
+If a student arrives late, they must quietly enter the studio & wait for the teacher to tell them it is ok to join the class.
+Students who arrive 10 minutes or more late are not guaranteed they will join the class right away.

 5. WHAT SHOULD THE STUDENT WEAR TO DANCE CLASS?

-Ballet slippers are a soft-soled shoe, with a glove-like fit of soft leather.
+Ballet slippers are a soft-soled shoe, with a glove-like fit of leather.
 They have suede soles to allow for fluid foot movement across the floor.
+PayLess at Dimond Center carries the American Ballet Theatre shoes for about $21.
 Please write your student's name in black marker inside the shoe.
 The teacher will trim the shoe ties during the first class.

-Jazz shoes are flexible like ballet slippers, but most have a block-like, half-inch heel.
+Jazz Jazz shoes are flexible like ballet slippers, but most have a block-like, half-inch heel.
 Jazz shoes allow a dancer to point and flex the foot easily.
-Jazz sneakers are lightweight sneaker type shoes that are both flexible and versatile.
-Either jazz shoes or jazz sneakers are required for all jazz, hip hop, musical theatre classes.
+Jazz sneakers are a lightweight sneaker that are both flexible and versatile.

-For Tap classes, our teachers recommend Capezio patent leather low-heeled taps for beginners.
-They are available at the Alaska Dancer Emporium, or online at http:// www.capeziostore.com/Capezio-Jr-Tyette-p/n625.htm
+Tap Shoes.
+Our teachers recommend Capezio patent leather low-heeled taps for beginners.

 Here's what you'll need to wear for the classes we offer: